MillionConcepts/silencio/README.md

 # silencio

-Occasional utilities for high-level interfaces to networking APIs.
+High-level interfaces to Google Drive.

-This code should be considered unstable and we do not particularly recommend its use for any purpose.
+This code is 'occasional'; features exist as we need them for particular purposes.
+We make no claims about general utility.

 ## licensing

 This code carries a BSD 3-Clause license.
 You can do nearly anything that you want with it.
-We do, again, urge caution.